FAQ

 There are 6 award periods from throughout the fiscal year (July 1 – June 30), and funding will be allocated throughout the six periods based on the benefit of the applicant projects to the State, the amount of rebate payments already conditionally prequalified by the Department for the current fiscal year; and the ability of the Department to commit funds to additional projects for the current fiscal year.

 During the assessment evaluation period, OF+MO will determine which projects maximize the rebate program’s benefit to the state.
-Variables of the evaluation scoring system include, but are not limited to the following: Oklahoma workforce, principal photography days, ownership of a current brick and mortar film support service business, long-term or frequent investment in the state, Oklahoma branding and image through distribution.
+Variables of the evaluation scoring system include, but are not limited to the following: Compliance with the Administrative Rules, and the Filmed in Oklahoma Act of 2021.

 The rebate program approvals are determined by OF+MO, however, recommendations from OF+MO are passed on to an internal Rebate Review Committee .
 The members of this committee are comprised of employees of the Oklahoma Department of Commerce which exclude an OF+MO representative.